PhilipYip1988/vmware-workstation-installation-guide/readme.md

 * [Windows 7 Guest](./windows-7-guest/readme.md)
 * [Windows Vista Guest](./windows-vista-guest/readme.md)

-In the 1990s there were two branches of Operating Systems.
-NT was the Business branch of Operating Systems and 9x was the Consumer branch of Operating Systems.
-The Consumer branch was DOS based and was more flexible when it came to hardware and driver support
+In the 1990s, there were two main branches of Windows operating systems.
+The NT branch targeted business and enterprise users, while the 9x branch was aimed at consumers.
+The consumer branch was DOS-based and generally offered more flexibility with hardware and driver support.
+The two branches eventually merged with the release of Windows XP, unifying business and consumer editions under the NT architecture:

 |NT (Business)|9x (Home)|
 |---|---|